agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/15.SVG-and-D3/SVG-and-D3.md

                     .attr("width", width)
                     .attr("height", height);

-Next lest Hub into **eventListener** for the form submission.
+Next lets Hub into **eventListener** for the form submission.
 This shouldn't look different from before one thing I do differently thought is the result my "getfrequncies()" function call inside the variable.
 That way I can use same pattern we saw in D3 and SVG video to calculate the **barWidth** base on the number